 - Element.
 Summer relates to Fire.
 As an element, Fire blossoms, opens, and manifests.
 Like summer, Fire is expansive, radiant, outgoing and warm.
 It symbolizes wakefulness and the development of wisdom and compassion.
 Whereas Winter/Water embodies “seed and root,” Summer is the time for “flower and fruit.”

 - Personality archetype.
 Fire types are the Wizards, or those who are lively, communicative, charismatic and enthusiastic.
-(Here is a link to a lengthy, but great, quiz to find out “your” phase.)
+(Here is a link to a quiz to find out “your” phase.)

 In TCM, the Heart is the seat of both the emotions and the mind.
 Summer is not only about truly connecting with others through our emotions and feelings, but also about living out your vision or purpose.
 Starting in Winter, or Water phase, we are resting, dreaming, reflecting and rejuvenating.
 In the Spring, or Wood phase, we work on developing our vision, making plans to manifest it, and getting things done.
 In Summer, or the Fire phase, our moment has arrived and it’s time to relax and enjoy it.
 This current cycle doesn’t have to be about your whole life’s achievement.
 But whatever big or small cycle we’re in, we’re at the peak.